Public Art

 9/11 Memorial (Detail)

-9/11 MEMORIAL - A NATIONAL MONUMENT
+9/11 Memorial — A National Monument

-This tenderness was essential to the Memorial message.
-I was not interested in sculpting an aspect of the tragedy as it had happened.
-But as it may be remembered, years later.
-Through the prism of remembrance -- that has not yet have started -- I moved the tragedy from the recent past, forward: into the far future; a time, when a tragic event may lose its hard edges.
-As it softens, it bcomes a building-block of the shared history of the collective.
+“This tenderness”, explained Norton in a later speech she gave about her approach to monuments, “was essential to the Memorial message.
+I was not interested in sculpting an aspect of the tragedy, as it had happened, but as it may be remembered, years later.
+Through the prism of remembrance — that has not yet started — I moved the tragedy from the recent past forward into the far future: a time when a tragic event might have lost its hard edges and become a building-block of the collective story.”